oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

 ## Step 4: Create Detectors in Security Analytics (SIEM)
 In the OpenSearch Dashboard go to **Security Analytics** \ **Detectors** \ **Detection Rules**

-First let's create **Detection Rules**
+First, let's create **Detection Rules**
-On the page click on Detection Rules and Create:
+On the page, click on Detection Rules and Create:

   ![OpenSearch Dashboards - Document Details](../images/image-siem7.png)